Jesús Landáburu: Club career

-Landáburu was born in Guardo, Province of Palencia.
-He made his professional debut at only 17 with Real Valladolid, quickly making an impression with the Segunda División club, his skills, field vision and set piece ability standing out alike.
+Born in Guardo, Province of Palencia, Landáburu made his professional debut at only 17 with Real Valladolid.
+He quickly made an impression with the Segunda División club, his skills, field vision and set piece ability standing out alike.

 Landáburu first appeared in La Liga with Madrid-based Rayo Vallecano, in the 1977–78 campaign.
-He contributed heavily to the modest team's maintenance of their top flight status during two seasons, after which he signed with league powerhouse FC Barcelona.
+He contributed heavily as the modest team consecutively retained their top-flight status, following which he signed for league powerhouse FC Barcelona.

 Landáburu won his first piece of silverware with the Catalans in 1981, the Copa del Rey.
-After two good seasons, he struggled immensely in his last as Barça hired a new coach, German Udo Lattek.
+After two good seasons, he struggled immensely in his last as Barça hired a new manager, German Udo Lattek.

-Landáburu moved subsequently to Atlético Madrid, being an automatic first-choice throughout six seasons (nearly 300 official appearances for the Colchoneros).
+In summer 1982, Landáburu joined Atlético Madrid, being first-choice throughout his tenure (288 competitive appearances).
 At the end of 1987–88, however, mainly due to serious personal problems with elusive club chairman Jesús Gil, he chose to retire at the age of 33; still an active player, he majored in physics.

 International career

-Landáburu played once for Spain, the second half of a 23 January 1980 friendly with the Netherlands in Vigo (1–0 win).
+On 23 January 1980, Landáburu won his only cap for Spain, featuring the second half of a 1–0 friendly win over the Netherlands in Vigo.